Kenmore, Washington

 Kenmore is a city in King County, Washington, United States, along the northernmost shore of Lake Washington.
 It is a suburban commuter town at the mouth of the Sammamish River, 12 mi northeast of downtown Seattle and 2 mi west of Bothell.
-The population was 20,460 at the 2010 census.
+The population was 23,914 at the 2020 census.
 Kenmore Air Harbor is the largest seaplane-only passenger facility of its kind in the United States.

 Kenmore is connected to nearby areas by State Route 522 and the Burke-Gilman Trail, which both run east–west along the lakeshore.
 The city limits stretch north to the Snohomish County line and south to a border with Kirkland south of Saint Edward State Park and Bastyr University.
-Kenmore's official flower is the dahlia, bird the great blue heron, and evergreen the rhododendron.

 History

-Founded in 1901, Kenmore's name comes third-hand from the Scottish village of Kenmore, via town founder home town of Kenmore, Ontario.
-John McMasters and his wife Annie arrived in Puget Sound circa 1889 from Canada, intending to establish themselves in the shingle-making trade.
-They opened a shingle mill on the northern shore of Lake Washington on land leased from Watson C. Squire.
-By 1903, Kenmore had established a school system and post office, but it did not formally incorporate as a city until August 31, 1998.
+The Sammamish River valley from Lake Washington to Issaquah Creek was historically inhabited by the indigenous Sammamish people (also known as the "s-tah-PAHBSH", or "willow people"), a Coast Salish group with an estimated population of 80 to 200 by 1850.
+Among them were the "ssts'p-abc" ("meander dwellers"), who settled near the river's mouth at two villages—the larger of which was "tlah-WAH-dees" between modern-day Kenmore and Bothell.
+The Sammamish were removed from their lands in 1856 following the Puget Sound War and moved to the Port Madison and Tulalip Indian reservations.
+The forested land that would become Kenmore was then owned by Philo Remington of E. Remington and Sons, who subsequently sold it to son-in-law Watson C. Squire, a former governor of the Washington Territory.